Pacemaker Implant in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Normal Activities?

 Most patients return to normal daily routines within two to four weeks.
-Arm restrictions on the implant side are lifted gradually over the first two weeks as lead fixation stabilises.
-Driving typically resumes after one week.
+Arm restrictions on the implant side are lifted gradually over four to six weeks as lead fixation stabilises.2,3 Driving typically resumes after one week.
 Light exercise is fine from week two.
 Contact sports and activities with risk of direct impact to the chest should be discussed with your electrophysiologist.

 Living with a Pacemaker Long Term

 Modern pacemakers are built to coexist with daily life.
-Household appliances, computers, and mobile phones are safe — though keeping your phone on the opposite side from the device is a sensible habit.
+Household appliances, computers, and mobile phones are safe, though keeping your phone on the opposite side from the device is a sensible habit.
 Most devices are MRI-conditional, allowing full-body scanning when reprogrammed beforehand.
-Battery life is typically 8–15 years.
-When replacement is needed, only the generator is swapped — the leads usually stay in place, making it a much simpler procedure.
+Battery life is typically 6 to 15 years.1 When replacement is needed, only the generator is swapped; the leads usually stay in place, making it a much simpler procedure.

 Risks and Safety of Pacemaker Implantation

-• Infection at the device pocket site (uncommon, usually treatable with antibiotics)
+- Infection at the device pocket site (uncommon, usually treatable with antibiotics)4

-• Lead displacement requiring repositioning (occurs in a small percentage of cases)
+- Lead displacement requiring repositioning (occurs in a small percentage of cases)4

 Is Pacemaker Implantation Safe in Thailand?